-The thing is, I’ve had a slight change of heart since writing that initial complaint, prompted in part from watching Musical Brotherhoods from the Trans-Saharan Highway (Sublime Frequencies, 2008).
-Some of the Moroccan musicians in that film appear to be using magnetic pickups in acoustic instruments and they sound fucking great, so I think I might have to be prepared to make some exceptions.
+Anyway, I’ve had a slight change of heart since then, prompted in part from watching Musical Brotherhoods from the Trans-Saharan Highway (Sublime Frequencies, 2008).
+Some of the Moroccan musicians who appear in the film are clearly using magnetic pickups in their acoustic instruments and they sound fucking amazing, so in light of that I’m prepared to make some exceptions to my own rule.
 Aside from the fact that the musicans in Musical Brotherhoods…(2008) aren’t playing sanitised versions of their folk musics, no Moroccan equivalents of laika or even rembetiko revival here thank you very much, I think a large part of why they sound so good is that the sound is kind of shitty.
-Shitty in the best possible way that is, they’re not afraid of a bit of dirty fuzz.
+Shitty in the best possible way that is because they’re not afraid of some dirty old fuzz.

 As a stab in the dark (I’m no musicologist), by the time Greek prog, punk and post-punk came along in the 1970’s and 80’s, the Laika must have brought about such a distaste for bouzouki music amongst the more seriously-minded underground and experimental musicians that none of them wanted to touch the instrument.
 And who can blame them really.
 The rembetika revival that’s been going on for the same period of time is largely and unfortunately just that, a static revival, not a living and changing tradition.
 The revivalists do have their place and I do occasionally go to rembetika nights in Melbourne but I just wish more people would take the instrument and the music in new directions.
-Well that’s my theory and opinion anyway, I’m sure there are other exceptions to the rule and I should probably do some further research on the topic.
-I have tried researching in the past without much luck but it probably doesn’t help that I can’t speak, read or write Greek (my excuse is that the language was never spoken in the home when I was growing up, and it’s fucking hard learning a new language as an adult, not least of all finding the time).
+Well that’s my theory and opinion anyway, I’m sure there are other exceptions to the rule that I’m not aware of and I should probably do some further research on the topic.
+I have tried researching more progressive or experimental bouzouki music before without much luck but it probably doesn’t help that I can’t speak, read or write Greek.
+My poor excuse is that the language was never spoken in the home when I was growing up and I haven’t ever found the time to learn as an adult.

 As an aside of sorts, several more recent exceptions to the rule can be found on the compilation A Steady Diet of Hash, Bread & Salt (2012) put together by the person behind the Soundeyet blog.
 It’s a great idea for a compilation and an interesting collection featuring names like Steve Gunn, Ignatz and Sam Shalabi alongside Greek acts such as Free Piece of Tape, all of whom are more competent or ‘mis-competent’ than I am.
 By mis-competent I’m referring to Bruce Russell’s term – I went to a talk he gave recently about his PhD thesis – that refers to neither competency or incompetency but something in between.
 Another way of getting there.
 Something I can definitely relate to but I definitely haven’t gotten there yet.